dkamaal/MSSE670_ElemetarySchoolRegistration_Project/README.md

 ```
 "application.properties" file located at com.elementaryschool.config has all services.
 In case if any service is not required it can be removed from file.

 "database.properties" file located at com.elementaryschool.config has database credentials.
-JAR file sent separately has Cloud Database Credentials and should work without any local database configuration.
-But if local MySQL database is used "database.properties" file credentials are required to be updated accordingly.
+JAR file sent separately (Folder Name: executable_jar_file) has Cloud Database Credentials and should work without any local database configuration.But if local MySQL database is used "database.properties" file credentials are required to be updated accordingly.

 Note: GitHub was sending warning alerts regarding MySQL database URL, so removed it from GitHub repository.